stefanthoss/stefandroid-blog/_posts/2021-08-27-plex-with-lets-encrypt-certificate.md

 your setup is working!

-## Update (April 22, 2023): OpenSSL 3.0
+## Update (April 20, 2023): OpenSSL 3.0

 With Plex 1.32.0.6865, OpenSSL was updated to 3.0 which requires different encryption algorithms to be used.
-If the `create_p12_file.sh` script is not updated, the Plex server will use the default `.plex.direct` certificate instead of the custom certificate.
+If the `create_p12_file.sh` script does not explicitly use stricter encryption algorithms, the Plex server will use the default `.plex.direct` certificate instead of the custom certificate.
 This will result in a browser security warning and the following Plex server log lines:

 ```text
 ERROR - [CERT] PKCS12_parse failed: error:digital envelope routines::unsupported